23wh1a0552/Supervised_ML/README.md

 # Supervised Learning Basics – Scikit-Learn

 This repository contains beginner-friendly implementations of various **Supervised Learning** models using Python and Scikit-learn.
-Perfect for understanding core ML concepts through real code and visualizations.

 ---